sb689/BakingApp/README.md

 ## Requirements
 - The app should display recipes from a provided network resource.
 - The app should allow navigation between individual recipes and recipe steps.
-- Uses RecyclerView and can handle recipe steps that include videos or images.
+- Uses RecyclerView to display list.
 - Uses Master-Detail Flow to display recipe steps and navigation between them.
 - Implements Exoplayer to display videos.
 - Properly initializes and releases video assets when appropriate.